Alzheimer's and Dementia Home Care Tips for SW Fort Worth/Burleson Families

 Respite Care for Family Caregivers: You Cannot Pour from an Empty Cup

 Respite care — temporary professional in-home care that gives family caregivers scheduled time off — is not a luxury.
 It is a clinical necessity.
-Respite care can be scheduled for a few hours weekly or for extended periods when a family caregiver needs to travel, recover from illness, or simply restore their own capacity to provide care.
-Families throughout the Hidden Creek, Briar Meadow, and Joshua Farms communities are using scheduled respite care to sustain home-based dementia care plans that would otherwise be unsustainable.
+Respite care can be scheduled for a few hours weekly or for extended periods when a family caregiver needs to travel, recover from illness, or simply restore their own capacity to continue providing care.
+Families throughout Hidden Creek, Briar Meadow, and Joshua Farms are using scheduled respite care to sustain home-based dementia care plans that would otherwise be unsustainable.

 Frequently Asked Questions